Bristol training contract

 The application process

-We run a blind recruitment process at RPC.
+We run an anonymous recruitment process at RPC.

 Recruitment for Bristol training contracts usually takes place in April.
 If you're shortlisted, you'll be invited to one of our assessment days during which we’ll get to know each other.